-For years, Ive seen these trucks driving down the road with their loads uncovered.
+For years, I’ve seen these trucks driving down the road with their loads uncovered.
 It is very disrespectful, negligent and dangerous.
-I dont know if theyre too lazy, or just dont care.

-I dont think people realize when youre driving behind one your vehicle is being sandblasted and your paint chipped.
+I don’t think people realize that when you’re driving behind one, your vehicle is being sandblasted and your paint chipped.

 I know, because I ride a Harley as well.
-You dont even have to see the truck up ahead, but you know its there because you can feel it sandblasting your face.
+You don’t even have to see the truck up ahead to know it’s there because you can feel it sandblasting your face!

-I would like to see this law enforced.
-If there is one, what does the law state?
-Michael Urban, Puyallup
+I would like to see this law is enforced, if there is one.
+What does the law state? — Michael, Puyallup

 Answer: Washington’s law (RCW 46.61.655) requires a cover on any vehicle carrying dirt, sand or gravel that is “susceptible to being dropped, spilled, leaked, or otherwise escaping.”

 But there’s an exception: If haulers maintain at least 6 inches of freeboard — that is, space between the top of their load and the sides of the truck — no cover is required.

 If you or your vehicle gets hit by a rock or sandblasted, the Washington State Patrol won’t do anything about it unless a trooper witnesses the truck dropping the debris.
 It’s a civil matter and must be resolved between you and the trucking company.

 If the debris was dropped by a commercial vehicle, here’s what the State Patrol advises on its website: